ishehadeh/howlite/writing/report/main.typ

 #include "examples/average-arbitrary.typ"

-It's trivial to overflow cause overflow when adding `acc + nums[i]` (for example, if `nums = [0xffffffff, 0xffffffff]`).
+It's trivial to cause overflow when adding `acc + nums[i]` (for example, if `nums = #[0xffffffff, 0xffffffff]`).
 But if the author is concerned more with rapid development, or performance, they may not want to handle this case.

 However, if overflow is known to be harmful then it can be explicitly forbidden.
-For example.
-Suppose we're reading a 64-bit ELF file, a common executable file format on Unix-like systems, we can read the address and size of a particular section from the $4^"th"$ and $5^"th"$ words of its _Section Heder_ entry @SystemApplicationBinary2013a:
+For example: suppose we're reading a 64-bit ELF file, a common executable file format on Unix-like systems, we can read the address and size of a particular section from the $4^"th"$ and $5^"th"$ words of its _Section Heder_ entry [@scoSystemApplicationBinary2013]:

 ```
 let sh_offset: Uint64 = sh_entry[3];